Efesto/falling-words/readme.md

 ## Ending and last refinements

-**The last hour was used to write documentation, introducing the animation in the falling words (until this phase everything was static) and revisiting some small interface elements like colors**
+**The last hour and half was used to write documentation, introducing the animation in the falling words (until this phase everything was static) and revisiting some small interface elements like colors**
 At last I've also decided to remove the wrong button in favor of the only "That's correct" button.
 Also the wrong translation falling out the screen is counted as "Correct" and the good translation doing the same is counted as "Wrong".
 I've find this approach to be radically different from the previous "always say something" approach in best.